scicore-unibas-ch/ansible-role-slurm/README.md

 * When a compute node is idle the slurm master will execute the [SuspendProgram](templates/slurm_suspend_openstack.py.j2) to stop the nodes.
 The argument to the program is the names of nodes (using Slurm's hostlist expression format) to power down.

-* The OpenStack options used to boot dynamic compute nodes (flavor, image, network, keypair and security groups) must be defined as [node Features in slurm.conf](https://slurm.schedmd.com/slurm.conf.html#OPT_Features) e.g. `NodeName=compute-dynamic-[01-04] CPUs=4 RealMemory=7820 State=CLOUD Features=image=centos7,flavor=m1.large,keypair=key123,network=slurm_network,security_groups=default|slurm`
+* The OpenStack options used to boot dynamic compute nodes (flavor, image, network, keypair and security groups) must be defined as [node Features in slurm.conf](https://slurm.schedmd.com/slurm.conf.html#OPT_Features) e.g.
+`NodeName=compute-dynamic-[01-04] CPUs=4 RealMemory=7820 State=CLOUD Features=image=centos7,flavor=m1.large,keypair=key123,network=slurm_network,security_groups=default|slurm`

 * Both "ResumeProgram" and "SuspendProgram" require an [OpenStack config file](https://docs.openstack.org/python-openstackclient/pike/configuration/index.html#configuration-files) with valid credentials.
 This file is by default populated to "/etc/openstack/clouds.yaml" in the slurm master host.
 It's recommeded to use an [OpenStack application credential](https://docs.openstack.org/keystone/queens/user/application_credentials.html).
-Check the template [templates/clouds.yaml.j2](templates/clouds.yaml.j2) to find the required ansible variables to populate this config file.
+Check the template [templates/clouds.yaml.j2](templates/clouds.yaml.j2) to find the required role variables to populate this config file.

 * Both "ResumeProgram" and "SuspendProgram" will write logs to "/var/log/messages" in the slurm master host.
 You can check this log for debugging purposes when booting cloud nodes.